vikaskurapati/ODE-Solver/README.md

  ## Table of contents

  ### General Idea
  This is a solver for an Ordinary Differential Equation problem.
-Explicit and Implicit Euler schemes are used to solve the Ordinary Differential Equations.
+Explicit Euler schemes are used to solve the Ordinary Differential Equations.

  ### Instructions for use
  1. Enter the gradient function, initial value of function, total time duration and time step.